Kolob

 Detail of Facsimile No. 2 (the Hypocephalus of Sheshonq).
 Reference numeral 1 represents Kolob according to Joseph Smith.

-Kolob (/koʊˈlɒb/ koh-LOB) is a star described in the Book of Abraham, a sacred text of the Latter Day Saint movement, where it is described as the heavenly body nearest to the throne of God.
-Several Latter Day Saint denominations believe that the Book of Abraham was translated from an ancient Egyptian papyrus scroll by Joseph Smith, the movement's founder.
-While the Book of Abraham calls Kolob a "star", it also calls planets "stars", and therefore some Latter Day Saint commentators consider Kolob a planet.
-Kolob also appears in the culture of the Church of Jesus Christ of Latter-day Saints (LDS Church), such as the hymn, "If You Could Hie to Kolob."
+In the Book of Abraham, Kolob (/'koʊlɒb/ KOH-lob) is a star described as the heavenly body nearest to the throne of God.
+Several Latter Day Saint denominations believe that the Book of Abraham was translated from an ancient Egyptian papyrus scroll by Joseph Smith, founder of the Latter Day Saint movement.
+While the Book of Abraham calls Kolob a star, it also calls planets stars, and therefore some Latter-day Saint commentators consider Kolob a planet.
+Kolob also appears in the culture of the Church of Jesus Christ of Latter-day Saints (LDS Church), such as the hymn "If You Could Hie to Kolob."

 Doctrine and exegesis

 Description in the Book of Abraham

 Facsimile No. 2 from the Book of Abraham, which Smith said discusses Kolob.
 The part Smith said refers to Kolob is numbered by a "1" in the center.

 The first published reference to Kolob is in the Book of Abraham, first published in 1842 in Times and Seasons and now included within the Pearl of Great Price as part of the canon of The Church of Jesus Christ of Latter-day Saints.
 The Book of Abraham 1:1–2:18 were dictated in 1835 and the remaining part in 1842 by Smith after he purchased a set of Egyptian scrolls that accompanied a mummy exhibition.
 According to Smith, the scrolls described a vision of Abraham, in which Abraham:

 saw the stars, that they were very great, and that one of them was nearest unto the throne of God; ... and the name of the great one is Kolob, because it is near unto me, for I am the Lord thy God: I have set this one to govern all those which belong to the same order as that upon which thou standest.

 In an explanation of an Egyptian hypocephalus that was part of the Joseph Smith Papyri, Smith interpreted one set of hieroglyphics as representing:

 Kolob, signifying the first creation, nearest to the celestial, or the residence of God.
 First in government, the last pertaining to the measurement of time.
 The measurement according to celestial time, which celestial time signifies one day to a cubit.
 One day in Kolob is equal to a thousand years according to the measurement of the Earth, which is called by the Egyptians Jah-oh-eh.